-The University of Iowa’s Nonfiction Writing Program is pleased to announce that writer Wesley Morris has won the 2021 Krause Essay Prize for his essay “My Mustache, My Self,” which appeared in The New York Times Magazine in October 2020.
+The University of Iowa’s Nonfiction Writing Program is pleased to announce that writer John Lee Clark has won the 2022 Krause Essay Prize for his essay “Against Access,” which appeared in McSweeney’s.

-Morris—cultural critic, podcast host, and multiple-Pulitzer Prize winner— will be honored at the Krause Essay Prize award ceremony on Tuesday, November 30 at 7:00 p.m. via Zoom, where he will read from his winning essay.
-There he will receive the Prize’s $10,000 award and an inscribed walnut letterbox handcrafted by a local Iowa artisan.
-A conversation with Nonfiction Writing Program professor Melissa Febos will follow.
+John Lee Clark—a DeafBlind poet, essayist, historian, and translator— will be honored at the Krause Essay Prize award ceremony on Thursday, March 2 at 7:30 p.m. at the University of Iowa Old Capitol Senate Chambers, where he will read from his winning essay.
+There he will receive the Prize’s $10,000 award and, later, an inscribed walnut letterbox handcrafted by a local Iowa artisan.
+A conversation with Nonfiction Writing Program graduate students and faculty will follow.

 Made possible by the Kyle J. and Sharon Krause Family Foundation, and run by The Nonfiction Writing Program, the Krause Essay Prize is awarded annually to the work that best exemplifies the art of essaying.
 Nominations for the Krause Essay Prize are made each year by a committee of writers, filmmakers, radio producers, visual artists, editors, and readers.
 The nominated essays then become texts in a graduate writing seminar offered by The Nonfiction Writing Program each spring, in which graduate students ultimately select the winning work.